background

 • Write-Down = $1 million

-COGS and the write-down represent reductions to the carrying value of the company’s inventories, whereas the purchase of raw materials increases the carrying value.
+COGS and the write-down reduce the carrying value of the company’s inventories, whereas the purchase of raw materials increases the carrying value.

 • Ending Inventory = $20 million – $24 million + $25 million – $1 million = $20 million